jsforce/jsforce-website/src/partials/document/bulk.html.md

 ### Bulk Query

 From ver.
-1.3, it adds support for bulk query API.
-It fetches records in bulk in record stream, or CSV stream which can be piped out to CSV file.
+1.3, additional functionality was added to the bulk query API.
+It fetches records in bulk in record stream, or CSV stream which can be piped out to a CSV file.

 ```javascript
 /* @interactive */